Skip to main content

 5. Communicate expectations about what it means to participate in discussion, whether in small or large groups or in face-to-face or online environments, especially if there is a grade attached to participation.
 Explain how you assess participation, including, for example, expectations about quality, frequency, and length.

 6. Clarify assessment criteria.
 How exactly will students’ work be assessed?
-Each assignment should have criteria (ideally with accompanying rubrics) provided to students ahead of time.
-Formative feedback should be timely, clear, and constructive and focus on the students’ work.
+Each assignment should have criteria provided to students ahead of time.
+Aim for formative feedback to be timely, clear, and constructive and focus on the students’ work.
+Northwestern instructors can learn more about equitable assessment and alternative strategies for grading through the open educational resource on reimagining assessment.

 7. Communicate a balance of rigor and empathy in both words and actions—students should be held to high but achievable standards.